tbegum17/QA-DevOps-Project-2/README.md

 - Front-end (Service 1):
 	- The service where the user interacts with the application
 	- This sends requests to the other services to make different books and shows this to users and storing them in the database
+- Book Name API (Service 2):
+   - This service receives HTTP GET requests from service 1 and responds with a randomly selected book name chosen from a list